 You can assume when I hear claims about aluminum in deodorants that I’m going to squint my skeptical eyes and see if there is anything to it.

-Many of the claims centers on breast cancer, although some people make claims about autoimmune diseases or kidney diseases are linked to the aluminum in deodorants.
+Many of the claims center on breast cancer, although some people make claims about autoimmune diseases or kidney diseases linked to the aluminum in deodorants.
 I’m going to stick with breast cancer for this article because that’s the focus of many of the claims.
 And it’s a deep rabbit hole that I had to climb into.

 Aluminum antiperspirants and breast cancer?